-This article takes a quick look at CX before requesting that you kindly complete a survey to help us see the future of CX and the IT service desk.
+This article takes a quick look at CX before requesting that you kindly complete a survey to help us see the future of Customer Experience and the IT service desk.

-Making sense of CX and the corporate IT service desk
+Making sense of Customer Experience and the corporate IT service desk

 It’s easy for people to make predictions about the future.
 But being right in your vision (of the future) is incredibly difficult (and helped by the fact that bad predictions are rarely looked back on and lambasted for being wrong).